bamarasingam/onchain_id/README.md

 ## Bringing offchain identification onchain

 ### Steps of Implementation
 The following are a rough guideline of the steps which will be taken in order too accomplish this.
-Granted, the roadmap is open too be changed as I'm not 100% certain that this implementation in which I envision it will work completly.
+Granted, the roadmap is open too be changed as not 100% certain that this implementation in which we envision it will work completly.

 - Develop live facial recognition
 - Figure out a way too inscribe information from facial recognition into an NFT or SBT(Soulbound Token)